-- conduct preclinical research for our Terra CoV-2 vaccine product candidate, file an IND with the FDA and, if approved, engage in Phase 1 clinical trials; - identifying and securing clinical sites for the conduct of human trials for our product candidates; - the determination to redeem all or any portion of our outstanding Series C Preferred Stock; - the number and characteristics of the product candidates we pursue; - the scope, progress, results and costs of researching and developing our product candidates, and conducting nonclinical and clinical trials including the research and development expenditures we expect to make in connection with our collaboration agreements with Precigen; - the timing of, and the costs involved in, obtaining regulatory approvals for our product candidates;

-- our ability to maintain current research and development licensing agreements and to establish new strategic partnerships, licensing or other arrangements and the financial terms of such agreements; - our ability to achieve our milestones under our Lantibiotic ECC and licensing arrangements and the payment obligations we may have; - the costs involved in preparing, filing, prosecuting, maintaining, defending and enforcing patent claims, including litigation costs and the outcome of such litigation; and - the timing, receipt and amount of sales of, or royalties on, our products and future products, if any.
+- conduct pre-clinical research for our NT-CoV2-1 vaccine product candidate, file an IND with the FDA and, if approved, engage in Phase 1 clinical trials; - identifying and securing clinical sites for the conduct of human trials for our product candidates; - the determination to redeem all or any portion of our outstanding Series C Preferred Stock; - the number and characteristics of the product candidates we pursue; - the scope, progress, results and costs of researching and developing our product candidates, and conducting nonclinical and clinical trials including the research and development expenditures we expect to make in connection with agreements with third parties we put in place to advance our research and development efforts; - the timing of, and the costs involved in, obtaining regulatory approvals for our product candidates; - our ability to maintain current research and development licensing agreements and to establish new strategic partnerships, licensing or other arrangements and the financial terms of such agreements; - our ability to achieve our milestones under our ECC agreement and licensing arrangements and the payment obligations we may have; - the costs involved in preparing, filing, prosecuting, maintaining, defending and enforcing patent claims, including litigation costs and the outcome of such litigation; - the timing, receipt and amount of sales of, or royalties on, our products and future products, if any.

 We have based our estimates on assumptions that may prove to be wrong.
 We may need to obtain additional funds sooner or in greater amounts than we currently anticipate.
 Potential sources of financing include strategic relationships, public or private sales of our shares or debt and other sources.
 We may seek to access the public or private equity markets when conditions are favorable due to our long-term capital requirements.
 We do not have any committed sources of financing at this time, and it is uncertain whether additional funding will be available when we need it on terms that will be acceptable to us, or at all.
 If we raise funds by selling additional shares of common stock or other securities convertible into common stock, the ownership interest of our existing stockholders will be diluted.
-If we are not able to obtain financing when needed, we may be unable to carry out our business plan.
-As a result, we may have to significantly limit our operations and our business, financial condition and results of operations would be materially harmed.
+If we are not able to obtain financing when needed, we may be